brianleroux/Cordova/generate-template/doc/index.md

 ===

-A toolchain is a set of automations for common, tedious and likely error prone tasks in development.
-Mobile software develoment is rather hostile to developers with a distinct lack of open tools.
+A toolchain is a set of automations for common, tedious and likely error prone tasks for software development.
+In particular, Mobile software develoment is rather hostile environment for developers with a distinct lack of open tools.
 The PhoneGap project has helped ease the pain of building apps but building with PhoneGap itself can be tedious.
 Despite providing a common abstraction the PhoneGap source itself is exascerbated by a proliferation of proprietary mobile operating sytems and sdks.
 Cordova removes tooling ambigutiy, unifies the nomenclature by providing everything neccessary to itereatively installable web apps.